VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 manage_delete_config( identity, config_name ) - Delete a configuration for an agent with the specified identity.

+manage_delete_store( identity ) - Delete all configurations for a VIP IDENTITY.

 manage_list_config( identity ) - Get a list of configurations for an agent with the specified identity.

 manage_get_config( identity, config_name, raw=True ) - Get the contents of a configuration file.
 If raw is set to True this function will return the original file, otherwise it will return the parsed representation of the file.